Coronal Plane | Often Missed | Anatomic Reduction Essential | Posterior-to-Anterior Screws

 - “Associated with high-energy trauma and other knee injuries

-33% missed initially on plain radiographs.
-The coronal plane fracture may not be visible on AP or lateral views.
+Frequently missed on plain radiographs because the coronal fracture plane may not be visible on AP or lateral views.
 CT is essential for diagnosis and surgical planning.
 Always suspect in high-energy distal femur trauma.

-Complete Hoffa fragments have no soft tissue attachments except posteriorly.
-They are essentially avascular bone.
+Complete Hoffa fragments have few soft tissue attachments beyond the posterior capsule and gastrocnemius origin, so they are relatively avascular.
 Anatomic reduction and stable fixation are critical to allow healing.

 This is an articular fracture of the weight-bearing surface.
 Any step-off leads to post-traumatic arthritis.
 Anatomic reduction is non-negotiable.
 Assess under direct visualization.